 “It was like chopped hamburger, with blood everywhere.”
 Pappy recalls.

 A skilled surgeon repaired the damage, and a few months later he could do anything with his hands that he had done before, drawing, tools, carpentry, anything, except for one thing, he couldn't play the violin.
-Yes, he played, and quite beautifully by all accounts.
+Yes, he played before, and quite beautifully by all accounts.
 Carolyn (my Mom) has very few memories of this, since the accident happened when she was only ten.
 It's interesting to me that someone who is so skilled at woodworking and architecture, from tiny wooden toys to large buildings, was also a musician.
 I never heard him play (obviously), but I saw his love of music.
 In the mid 70s he had one of the best stereo systems an individual could buy.
 It was the size of a small dresser, a piece of furniture in its own right.
-He showed me all the features, treble, bass, reverb, etc. He had at least 800 records, a huge collection by any measure.
+He showed me all the features, treble, bass, reverb, etc. He had hundreds of records, a huge collection by any measure.
 People have tons of music now on their flash drive or smart phone, but back then you generally didn't have more than a couple dozen records.
-He had hundreds including some old 78s.
+He had almost a thousand, including some old 78s.
 A 78 is heavy and fragile, like a dish.
 Drop it and it will shatter into pieces.
 I didn't recognize most of the records, western and orchestral music.

 A sad fallout of his table saw accident was his neverending hatred of cats.
 I saw him kick cats out of the way, rather violently, and I've heard he did other things to cats that I hope are just rumors or exaggerations.
 He was a gentle patient man in other respects.
 Life events affect us in ways we don't always understand.

 Pappy wasn't big on fear.
 When I spent summers with him in Utah, he wanted me to run most of the tools in the shop, sometimes with supervision, sometimes without.
 I started hammering nails, then electric sanders, grinders, drill press, jigsaw, bandsaw, etc. My Grandma, Mary Lucas, also called Naomi, or Naoma, or Nomi, or Nalma, would sometimes come down to the shop and say, “Jack, don't you dare let him run any of those machines.
 You guys be careful out here.”
 He would acquiesce, but once she left I was back on the machines.
 The shop was about 100 feet behind the house, so she didn't come down all that often.
 Somehow I could walk from house to shop and back without cane, and without anything to guide me, just a field of grass.
 I don't know how I did it, the lay of the land, the sound of the buildings and trees, I guess.
 Next to the shop was an outhouse, which he built, since there was no plumbing back there.
 It was a two holer, so we could both go together.
 His shop had a front office for administrative purposes, with a desk and a typewriter and cabinets and a mini-fridge, and a back room full of tools.
 Walls of tools all the way around, and a center aisle of stand-up power tools.
 His favorite, and mine, was the jigsaw.
 After some instruction he let me run it on my own.
 It had a metal footing around the blade so I could put my hands on the footing and know right where the blade was.
 You have to push the wood straight into the blade, even as you're turning it to make a complicated shape.
 Push at an angle and the blade snaps, and yes I broke a few blades while learning.
 Pappy was very understanding; he put in a new blade and showed me what I did wrong.
 Soon I was making real puzzles, and I learned how to make knobs and notches so the pieces interlocked, and wouldn't just slide apart.
 I pasted a picture of cats on a board and turned it into a puzzle and mailed it to my then girlfriend Elizabeth.
 This was freshman year of college, 1979.
-Sometimes I'd be in the middle of making a puzzle and Grandma would poke her head in to offer us some lemonade or tell us dinner was almost ready.
+Sometimes I'd be in the middle of making a puzzle and Gramma would poke her head in to offer us some lemonade or tell us dinner was almost ready.
 “Jack!
 I told you not to let him run those machines.
 He'll hurt himself.
 It's too dangerous.”
 I paused the jigsaw until she left.

 There was one machine I never touched though, the table saw.
-Yes, Pappy's accident of 1946 was fresh in his mind, but he had another accident in 1973, with the very same table saw.
+Yes, Pappy's accident of 1946 was fresh in his mind, but he had another accident in 1973, with the same table saw.
 I didn't remember this one at all.
 I guess it wasn't as serious, but there was plenty of blood, and you just don't know until an orthopedic surgeon looks at it.
 Pappy sent us a cassette tape describing the accident, and other events in their lives.
 It is essentially a letter to us in audio format.
 Thank goodness somebody kept it all these years.
 Here it is in mp3.
 The quality is considerably better than the previous recording. * Pappy's Hand

 Grandma refers to fresh fish caught at the local hatchery, just a couple miles from their house.
 She bought and cooked some trout for me, and boy was it a treat!
 I almost jumped up and down every time she suggested it.
-It is better than any fish I have ever had anywhere else, including Red Lobster.
+It is better than any fish I have ever had anywhere else, including restaurants.

 When they talk about Pappy's teeth, they mean,primarily, dentures, affixed to the 3 or 4 teeth that remain.
-He had terrible teeth, and lost most of them long before I was born.
+He had terrible teeth, and lost most of them before I was born.
 I only remember him with dentures.
 He had a small mouth and they never seemed to fit right.
-He always complained about them, and hoped somebody, some day, would make a set that fit better.
+He always complained about them, and hoped somebody, some day, would make a set that fit.
 This is one reason he didn't eat much, plus smoking like a chimney, plus he was just too busy in the shop.
 Some days I would go in for supper while he continued to work.
 Hey, I was a growing boy. * Getting ready for Christmas

-There are more recordings below, but first, a few notes on Pappy, and his home, and his shop.
+There are more recordings below, but first, a few notes on Pappy and his home and his shop.
 For a time, Pappy lived nextdoor to Diane (his eldest daughter) near Salt Lake City, to help her with her horse business.
-He moved to Utah circa 1968, and lived in the valley for a couple of years.
+He moved to Utah circa 1968 to be with her, and lived in the valley for a couple of years.
 I visited him in this locale, and I may write about that later, but I was young, and have only spotty memories of that time.
 Around 1970, more or less, he had had enough of Diane's horses and the big city, so he moved up to a small house in Kamas Utah, 6,500 feet up the mountain.
 This is where he built his shop and spent most of his retirement years.
 This is where he sent his cassette letters from, which you heard above, and more to come below.
 It's a beautiful area with no traffic, cool summer nights, and sparse neighbors that don't bother each other.
 He rented the house and land from a fellow named Jim, who had Parkinsons and was difficult to understand.
 Jim was a great landlord, partly because Pappy was a great tenant.
 Pappy made numerous repairs and improvements on the house, and never charged Jim anything beyond materials.
 And of course he did a first rate job every time.
 In fact, Pappy built a bunkhouse, with electricity, next to the shop, so Jim and his sons could sleep over.
-The shop was 100 feet behind the house; and as you walked towards the shop, the small outhouse was to the right, and the bunkhouse was to the left.
+The shop was 100 feet behind the house; and as you walked towards the shop, the outhouse was to the right, and the bunkhouse was to the left.
 We slept in the bunkhouse once or twice, just for an adventure.
 I think Alice was with us once; I'm not sure.
 That makes me think it had 4 beds, 2 bunkbeds on each side.
 As I say, there were electric lights inside, and sockets to plug in things like a radio, or a coffee maker to wake you up in the morning.
 It was "pacel", like everything else he built.
 "Just like downtown!"
 Can you imagine your tenant building a bunkhouse for you and your family, and only charging you for materials?